-Sex offense-specific training may include but is not limited to training from these areas: Victim specific training may include but are not limited to training from these areas: Adult specific training may include but are not limited to training from these areas: Juvenile specific training may include but are not limited to trainings from these areas: Developmental/ Intellectual Disabilities specific training may include but are not limited to trainings from these areas: Sex offender evaluation and assessment Sex offender treatment planning and assessing treatment outcomes Community supervision techniques including approved supervisor training Treatment modalities: Group Individual Family Psycho-education Self-help Sex offender treatment techniques including: Evaluating and reducing denial Behavioral treatment techniques Cognitive behavioral techniques Relapse prevention Offense cycle Empathy training Confrontation techniques Safety and containment planning Sex offender risk assessment Parental Risk Assessment Crossover Objective measures including: Polygraph Viewing Time (VT) Psychological testing Special sex offender populations including: Sadists Victim treatment and recovery Victim experience in the criminal justice system Contact, Clarification and reunification with victims Secondary victims Victim Rights Act (VRA) Prevalence of sexual assault Human trafficking Victim Centered Prevalence of sexual offending by adults Victimization rates Typologies of adult sex offenders Continuing research in the field of adult sexual offending Anger management Healthy sexuality and sex education Learning theory Multicultural sensitivity Understanding transference and counter-transference Family dynamics and dysfunction Co-morbid conditions, differential diagnosis Investigations Addictions and substance abuse Domestic Violence Knowledge of criminal justice and/or district court systems, Prevalence of sexual offending by juveniles/ Victimization rates Typologies of juveniles who commit sexual offenses Continuing research in the field of sexual offending by juveniles Difference between juveniles and adults Philosophy of treatment adult vs. juvenile Clarification and contact with victims Reunification with families impacted by sexual abuse Healthy sexuality and sex education Multicultural sensitivity Developmental stages Understanding transference and countertransference Family dynamics and dysfunction Treatment, evaluation and monitoring considerations for the sex offender with developmental/intellectual disabilities Impact of disability on the individual Healthy sexuality and sex education for the sex offender with developmental/intellectual disabilities Statutes, rules and regulations pertaining to individuals with developmental/intellectual disabilities Co-occurring mental health issues
+Sex offense-specific training may include but is not limited to training from these areas: Victim specific training may include but are not limited to training from these areas: Adult specific training may include but are not limited to training from these areas: Juvenile specific training may include but are not limited to trainings from these areas: Developmental/ Intellectual Disabilities specific training may include but are not limited to trainings from these areas: ■ Sex offender evaluation and assessment ■ Sex offender treatment planning and assessing treatment outcomes ■ Community supervision techniques including approved supervisor training ■ Treatment modalities: ■ Victim treatment and recovery ■ Victim experience in the criminal justice system ■ Contact, Clarification and reunification with victims ■ Secondary victims ■ Victim Rights Act (VRA) ■ Prevalence of sexual assault ■ Human trafficking ■ Victim Centered Prevalence of sexual offending by adults Victimization rates Typologies of adult sex offenders Continuing research in the field of adult sexual offending Anger management Healthy sexuality and sex education Learning theory Multicultural sensitivity Understanding transference and countertransference Family dynamics and dysfunction Co-morbid conditions, differential diagnosis Investigations Addictions and substance abuse Domestic Violence Knowledge of criminal justice and/or district court systems, Prevalence of sexual offending by juveniles/ Victimization rates Typologies of juveniles who commit sexual offenses Continuing research in the field of sexual offending by juveniles Difference between juveniles and adults Philosophy of treatment adult vs. juvenile Clarification and contact with victims Reunification with families impacted by sexual abuse Healthy sexuality and sex education Multicultural sensitivity Developmental stages Understanding transference and countertransference Family dynamics and dysfunction Treatment, evaluation and monitoring considerations for the sex offender with developmental/ intellectual disabilities Impact of disability on the individual Healthy sexuality and sex education for the sex offender with developmental/ intellectual disabilities Statutes, rules and regulations pertaining to individuals with developmental/ intellectual disabilities Co-occurring mental health issues

-Sex offense-specific training may include but is not limited to training from these areas: Victim specific training may include but are not limited to training from these areas: Adult specific training may include but are not limited to training from these areas: Juvenile specific training may include but are not limited to trainings from these areas: Developmental/ Intellectual Disabilities specific training may include but are not limited to trainings from these areas: o Psychopaths o Developmentally/ Intellectually disabled o Compulsives o Juveniles o Females Family clarification/ visitation/reunification Pharmacotherapy with sex offenders Impact of sex offenses Assessing treatment progress Supervision techniques with sex offenders Offender's family stability, support systems and parenting skills Sex offender attachment styles Knowledge of laws, policies and ethical concerns relating to confidentiality, mandatory reporting, risk management and offender participation in treatment Ethics Philosophy and Principles of the SOMB Trauma and vicarious Trauma legal parameters and the relationship between the provider and the courts Any of the topics in the above sex offense-specific category that is also specific to adult sex offenders Philosophy of treatment adult vs. juvenile Co-morbid conditions, differential diagnosis Investigations Addictions and substance abuse Partner Violence Any of the topics in the above sex offense-specific category that is also specific to juveniles who sexually offend
+Sex offense-specific training may include but is not limited to training from these areas: Victim specific training may include but are not limited to training from these areas: Adult specific training may include but are not limited to training from these areas: Juvenile specific training may include but are not limited to trainings from these areas: Developmental/ Intellectual Disabilities specific training may include but are not limited to trainings from these areas: Psychopaths Developmentally/ Intellectually disabled Compulsives Juveniles Females Family clarification/ visitation/reunification Pharmacotherapy with sex offenders Impact of sex offenses Assessing treatment progress Supervision techniques with sex offenders Offender's family stability, support systems and parenting skills Sex offender attachment styles Knowledge of laws, policies and ethical concerns relating to confidentiality, mandatory reporting, risk management and offender participation in treatment Ethics Philosophy and Principles of the SOMB Trauma and vicarious Trauma legal parameters and the relationship between the provider and the courts Any of the topics in the above sex offense-specific category that is also specific to adult sex offenders Philosophy of treatment adult vs. juvenile Co-morbid conditions, differential diagnosis Investigations Addictions and substance abuse Partner Violence Any of the topics in the above sex offense-specific category that is also specific to juveniles who sexually offend